dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## ASP.NET Core categories

-The following table contains some categories used by ASP.NET Core:
+The following table contains some categories used by ASP.NET Core.

 | Category                              | Notes |
 | ------------------------------------- | ----- |